Achille Murat: To Europe and back

 Following the July Revolution of 1830 in France, Murat returned to Europe, where he was assigned to the command of a regiment of the Belgian Legion.
 While in Belgium and France, he hoped to regain some part of the family fortune, based on the properties of his parents.
 His attempts were futile, and in 1834 the Murats returned to the Tallahassee area.

 In 1835, Murat and his wife moved to Louisiana, where he had purchased a sugarcane plantation outside New Orleans and a town house in the city.
 The couple lived there for several years while he practiced law without much success.
 After their return to Florida, Murat mortgaged the Lipona property to the Tallahassee Union Bank.
 He lost it in 1839 when he could no longer meet his financial obligations as a result of the delayed effects of the financial recession of 1837.
 He and his wife were forced to move to a smaller plantation they named Econchatti, in present-day Jefferson County, Florida.
 Murat died there in 1847, and was buried in the St. John's Episcopal Church cemetery in Tallahassee.

-Murat's maternal first cousin, Napoleon III of France, provided his widow with a cash sum of $40,000 and an annual stipend so that she could live the life to which she had become accustomed.
+Murat's maternal first cousin, Emperor Napoleon III of France, provided his widow with a cash sum of $40,000 and an annual stipend so that she could live the life to which she had become accustomed.
 She proved to be a better handler of money than her husband had been, and purchased the Bellevue Plantation in 1854.
 She held court among her friends and admirers until after the Civil War.
 Catherine Murat died in 1867 and was also buried at the St. Johns Episcopal Church cemetery.
 In 1967, the Bellevue plantation house was moved to Tallahassee, where it has been made part of the Tallahassee Museum.